ftrackhq/integrations/installers/connect-installer/README.md

 2. Install Poetry (https://python-poetry.org/docs/#installation)

+3. (Optional) Bump version, update release notes, tag and push to SCM.

-3. Follow the instructions in Connect to build, then install it into the virtual environment:
+4. Follow the instructions in Connect to build, then install it into the virtual environment:

 ```bash
     $ cd app/connect